pairshaped/curlingio-docs/docs/getting-started/pricing.md

 Online payments can take up to 7 days before they are cleared and available for payout (direct deposit).

 International credit cards incur additional fees with our payment processor, resulting in a 3.4% + $0.30 fee.
-You can optionally let us know if you do not want to accept international cards (forcing members to pay using other means).
+This is usually only a concern if you're running a large competition in which competitors are coming in from other countries.

-We can't offer the same price for U.S. base clubs, simply because we don't have a volume discount w/ our payment processor in the U.S yet.
-If you are a U.S. based club, please contact us for details: support@curling.io.
+Only VISA and Mastercard are currently accepted (or debit cards with their co-branding).
+Other cards incur additional fees for our clubs, so we've opted to disable them for the time being.

 ### Example Fees for Online Payments